 The Company sponsors a defined contribution plan which includes a savings plan feature provided under Section 401(k) of the Internal Revenue Code.
 This plan is generally available to all U.S. employees with three months of service and is funded by employee contributions and periodic discretionary contributions from the Company.
 Under this plan, the Company may make a matching contribution of up to 100% of each pre-tax dollar contributed by the participant on the first 4% of eligible compensation.
-The Company suspended employer contributions in the first quarter of 2020 and that suspension remained in effect for the balance of 2020.
-The

-Company restarted employer contributions during the first quarter of 2021.
-The Company's contributions for the years ended December 31, 2022, 2021, and 2020 were \$.1 million, \$2.9 million, and \$1.0 million, respectively.
+The Company's contributions for the years ended December 31, 2023, 2022, and 2021 were \$2.9 million, \$3.1 million, and \$2.9 million, respectively.